Eating and sleeping are as important as working out when building muscle. Not getting enough calories or sleep will cancel your muscle gains.

 Here's the implication: If you suspect you’ll be unable to eat or sleep enough on a workout day, reschedule the workout to a day where think you will.
-And, on the days before workout days, get a good night's sleep so you have enough energy to lift heavy weights by the next morning.

 On workout days, you have to eat enough calories to build new muscle.
 On non-workout days, you have to eat enough calories to avoid losing existing muscle.

 If you don’t reach your bodybuilding diet's daily calorie target, your body converts existing muscle and fat into energy.
 That means you lose the muscle you gained.